-If you want to nod to Greek culture, embrace the tradition of wearing lucky charms and using odd, lucky numbers for everything!
+If you want to nod to local culture, embrace the Greek wedding tradition of wearing lucky charms and using odd, lucky numbers for everything!
 Greeks are always prepared to ward off the evil eye (aka a gaze or stare superstitiously believed to cause harm).
 That’s why every bride usually wears an evil eye charm and arranges everything according to an odd number; for example, the number of flowers in the bridal bouquet must be odd.
 An odd number cannot be divided – which is what we hope for you too!

 So, there you have it – what happens at an actual, genuine big fat Greek wedding.
-For detailed expert advice on how to weave these customs into modern day wedding planning, just ask our professional wedding team in Greece!
+For detailed expert advice on how to weave these customs into modern-day wedding planning, just ask our professional wedding team in Greece!